Florian-2000/MovieLister/readme.md

 - Delete an already added entry from the final ouput
 - Enter a maximum movie length
 - Enter a minimum movie length
+- Get only entered genres in your final list

 When you see the final output it can be copied to your clipboard automatically.